-A faculty member at the rank of Professor who chooses research and creative activity as his/her area of scholarship is expected to produce publications and production work which are made public and are subject to appropriate review on a regional, national, and/or international level, for example:
+A faculty member at the rank of Professor is expected to produce publications and production work which are made public and are subject to appropriate external peerreview at national, and/or international level, for example:

 - Acting, direction, dramaturgy, choreography, producing or design work at regional, national, and/or international theatre/performance venues. - Publications in journals, periodicals, magazines. - Playwriting/adaptations/translations.